bijaypokhrel05/MachineLearningJourney/README.md

 # MachineLearningJourney
 ___
 From today onwards, I will make a notes and share ideas what I had learned.
-The resources and books that I had covered will be mentioned here.<br>
+The resources and books that I had covered will be mentioned here.<br></br>

 <img src='images/title_image.jpg' width="450" height="250" />

 ___
 ## Syllabus to cover